Let’s be honest.

 6. Power Steering Issues

 You’ll know power steering issues are at fault if you only notice car vibrations during turns.
-Check for power steering fluid leaks.
+If that happens, you should check for power steering fluid leaks.

 Your suspension could be the cause of car vibrations if:

-If you suspect that your suspension may need some TLC, get a diagnostic to be sure.
+If you suspect that a suspension component in your car requires some TLC, get a diagnostic check to be sure.

 8. Low Transmission Fluid